ITA-Solar/solo-spice-ql/ssw_exports/gen_idl_dlm/AAA-README.txt

 Dynamically Loadable Modules (DLMs), or "plugins" for IDL
 *********************************************************

+NOTE: Using makefiles to install DLMs is outdated, use the LOAD_GEN_DLMS IDL routine instead.
+This material is hanging around in case of problems with IDL's own MAKE_DLL routine.

 DLMs are dynamically loadable modules that can be used to add native, compiled functions or procedures to  IDL.